The Latest: The Vatican opens St. Peter's Basilica to public to pay final respects to Pope Francis

 Here's the latest:

+“The important thing is that … Papua New Guinea is part of the church, the global church.
+And to be able to have a representative from here to be in the conclave, it is a big thing,” the 68-year-old Archbishop of Port Moresby told Australian Broadcasting Corp.

+Francis appointed Ribat a cardinal in 2016.
+The pope last year visited the diverse nation with an estimated population of 12 million people and more than 800 languages.

-This will allow the faithful to pay their final respects to Pope Francis.
+This will allow the faithful to pay their final respects to Pope Francis, as thousands filled the central aisle.

 Chen Chien-jen, a devout Catholic, will represent the island democracy, the government said Wednesday.